MJSchut/PyRoPy/Python27/README.txt

         #       -DUSE_SSL -I$(SSL)/include -I$(SSL)/include/openssl \
         #       -L$(SSL)/lib -lssl -lcrypto

-        and remove "local/" from the SSL variable.
+        and remove_creature "local/" from the SSL variable.
 Finally, just run "make"!

         (b) The "proper" fix is to rebase the Cygwin DLLs to prevent